-V. Summary and Conclusions
+V. SUMMARY AND CONCLUSIONS

+71. Despite relatively high levels of expenditures, there are emerging pressures to increase government expenditures on health in Nepal.
+For instance, there is growing demand

+41 Swiss Center for International Health (2009).

+42 Ibid.

+43 Stoermer, M., S.S.
+Sharma, C Napierala, and P.R.
+Silwal.
+2008.

-- 71. Despite relatively high levels of expenditures, there are emerging pressures to increase government expenditures on health in Nepal.
-For instance, there is growing demand to expand the package of services under the free care program and expand the coverage of the free essential health care program to all Nepalise; to introduce new programs such as health insurance, and for other similar initiatives which will all add pressure on the already-stretched government financing envelope. - 72.
-The challenge is finding ways to expand the fiscal space to accommodate emerging pressures for increase in expenditures.
-This note has been an assessment of public expenditures on health in Nepal from a fiscal space perspective.
+to expand the package of services under the free care program and expand the coverage of the free essential health care program to all Nepalese; to introduce new programs such as health insurance, and for other similar initiatives which will all add pressure on the already-stretched government financing envelope.

+72. The challenge is finding ways to expand the fiscal space to accommodate emerging pressures for increase in expenditures.
+This note has assessed public expenditures on health in Nepal from a fiscal space perspective.
 Table 8 summarizes the prospects of fiscal space for health from five major pillars: conducive macroeconomic conditions, re-prioritization of health in the budget, health-sector specific sources, grants and foreign aid, and efficiency gains.
-The best options for fiscal space for health for Nepal are likely to be from an improvement in the efficiency of existing resources in the health sector - 73.
-The analysis presented herein indicates that improvement in health system efficiency i.e., getting more value for money is by far the best option for realizing additional fiscal space for health in Nepal.
-As the note demonstrates, the prospects for additional resources for health from all other possible sources from conducive macroeconomic conditions, reprioritization of health, external resources, and other health-sector specific sources is limited in Nepal (Table 8 summarizes the findings).
+The best options for fiscal space for health for Nepal are likely to be from an improvement in the efficiency of existing resources in the health sector

+73. The analysis presented herein indicates that improvement in health system efficiency - that is, getting more value for money - is by far the best option for realizing additional fiscal space for health in Nepal.
+As the note demonstrates, the prospects for additional resources for health from all other possible sources - from conducive macroeconomic conditions, re-prioritization of health, external resources, and other health-sector specific sources - is limited in Nepal (Table 8 summarizes the findings).
 On the other hand, as the note discusses, there are many indications of systemic inefficiencies in the health system of the country and the challenge would be to focus on identifying and implementing appropriate interventions to improve the situation.
-The note highlights some specific areas such as those related to provider payments, drug procurement mechanisms, and hospital and district grant allocations whereby significant improvements in obtaining better value for money might be realized. - 74.
-Nepal has the potential to realize efficiency gains in the health sector in a variety of ways.
+The note highlights some specific areas - such as those related to provider payments, drug procurement mechanisms, and hospital and district grant allocations - where significant improvements in obtaining better value for money might be realized.

+74. Nepal has the potential to realize efficiency gains in the health sector in a variety of ways.
 Linking financing to performance is one of the key areas where these gains could be realized.
 Efficiency gains could also be made through refining the design of existing grants and incentives so that payments are directly linked to performance.
-Furthermore, significant resources could be made available by addressing the problems of health worker absenteeism, drug stock-outs, procurement and distribution of drugs, maintenance of equipment, and planning and preparation in procurement of equipment. - 75.
-The highest potential for efficiency gains may come from linking payments to results.
+Furthermore, significant resources could be made available by addressing the problems of health worker absenteeism, drug stock-outs, procurement and distribution of drugs, maintenance of equipment, and planning and preparation in procurement of equipment.

+75. The highest potential for efficiency gains may come from linking payments to results.
 Clearly designing such a system requires a robust monitoring and verification.
 The Ministry could start by explicitly linking grants and transfers and other incentive payments to results.
 These payments are the most immediate candidates to begin with and experience from this can be used in scaling up to other areas where verification/monitoring capacity is more challenging.
 More can also be saved by addressing a number of other governance related issues including staff absenteeism, equipment procurement and maintenance.